What is Net-Effective Rent on New York Rental Listings?

 In our example above, the net effective rent is only a $24 difference per month.
 You might think that that doesn’t sound so bad.

 This can happen when two months of free are being offered.
-The difference is also starker in contrast, the higher the gross rent.
+The difference is also starker, in contrast, the higher the gross rent.

 Say the gross rent per month is $5,500.
-If you are given one month free on a 14-month lease, your net effective is $5,107.
+If you are given one month free on a 14-month lease, your net effect is $5,107.
 That’s nearly a $400 difference.

-Watch what happens when you offer 1.5 months free on an 18-month lease--the rent goes all the way down from $5,500 to $5,040.
+Watch what happens when you offer 1.5 months free on an 18-month lease--the rent goes down from $5,500 to $5,040.
 The rent is driven down further.

-It just requires saving money during the free month or months and budgeting wisely during the rest of the lease term.
+It requires saving money during the free month or months and budgeting wisely during the rest of the lease term.

 Why Doesn’t the Landlord Just Offer You the Lower Rent Per Month?